PhantomGamesDevelopment/TWM2/README.md

 	  * Increased the number of pellets from 14 to 18
 	  * Reduced the projectile lifetime from 0.5 s to 0.15 seconds
 	  * Added a damage factor of 4.0 to all zombie types
+  * Misc Weapons
+    * Acid Cannon
+      * The weapon that players could only obtain from zombie lords was more of a novelty toy players could pick up an fire back at zombies with
+      * In 3.9.2, players will find the Acid Cannon as an officer promotion award, so therefore some adjustments were made to this weapon
+      * Moved the Zombie Acid pulse out of this weapon, and replaced it with it's own custom projectile
+      * The projectile will flash enemy players when stuck by it, and cause an effective radial damage to serve as a lockdown tool
+      * The weapon projectile has been given a 3.0 damage modifier across all zombie types to be highly effective against zombies